SgtSalmon/rb3_driver/README.md

 This is a user-mode "driver" for the Harmonix Rock Band 3 wireless MIDI keyboard ("keytar") in wireless mode.

-So far, it has only been tested with the Wii version of the keytar, although I see no reason in principle why most functionality should not work with the other versions.
+Only works with Wii version (as far as I know)

 Please see the bottom of this document for licensing and disclaimers.